Fiat Chrysler Failed to Report Deaths and Injuries

 The news comes as the NHTSA ramps up its enforcement of safety regulations following the recent controversies over General Motors' faulty ignition switch and Volkswagen's falsifying emissions software.

-If you or someone you love has been injured while driving a vehicle manufactured by Fiat Chrysler, contact the Arnold Law Firm for a free case evaluation.
+If you or someone you love has been injured while driving a vehicle manufactured by Fiat Chrysler, contact the Arnold Law Firm and discuss your claim with an honest Sacramento personal injury attorney at our firm.